geodynamics/burnman/Readme.md

 ### Environment management
-We strongly recommend using a python environment manager like conda or pyenv to install burnman and its dependencies.
+We strongly recommend using a python environment manager like conda or pyenv to install BurnMan and its dependencies.
 This is especially the case for installations on modern Mac systems.

 For pyenv, we suggest you select the most recent version of python supported by BurnMan, install all of the dependencies into that environment and set the burnman root directory to use that environment automatically.